Skip to main content

 Maharage ya Nazi (Beans in Coconut)

-Red kidney beans cooked in coconut milk with spices.
-A vegetarian-friendly dish popular in coastal regions.
+Red kidney beans stewed in coconut milk with spices.
+A coastal favorite, and an easy pick for vegetarians.

 Allergens: